Electricity price statistics

 The prices presented cover average prices over a period of six months (semester) from January to June (semester 1 or S1) and from July to December (semester 2 or S2) of each year.
 Prices include the basic price of the electricity, transmission and distribution charges, meter rental, and other services.
 Electricity prices for household consumers are presented in this article including taxes, levies, non-tax levies, fees and value added tax (VAT) as this generally reflects the end price paid by consumers in the domestic sector.
 As industrial/business users are usually able to recover VAT and some other taxes, prices for enterprises are shown without VAT and other recoverable taxes/levies/fees in this article.
 The unit for electricity prices in this article is that of euro per kilowatt hour (EUR per kWh).

-Euro conversion rates can be found in Table 10.
-The PPP factors that are used for the analysis of the second semester of 2015 price data are average PPP values for 2014. here.
+Euro conversion rates can be found in Table 4.
+The PPP factors that are used for the analysis of the second semester of 2016 price data are average PPP values for 2015. see here.

 The price and reliability of energy supplies, electricity in particular, are key elements in a country’s energy supply strategy.
 Electricity prices are of particular importance for international competitiveness, as electricity usually represents a significant proportion of total energy costs for industrial and service-providing businesses.
 In contrast to the price of fossil fuels, which are usually traded on global markets with relatively uniform prices, there is a wider range of prices within the EU Member States for electricity.
 The price of electricity is, to some degree, influenced by the price of primary fuels and, more recently, by the cost of carbon dioxide (CO2) emission certificates.